 Biodiesel and conventional diesel vehicles are the same.
 Although light-, medium- and heavy-duty diesel vehicles are not technically alternative fuel vehicles, almost all are capable of running on biodiesel blends.
 The most common biodiesel blend is B20, This is because it represents a good balance of cost, emissions, cold-weather performance, materials compatibility and ability to act as a solvent.

 Regulated fleets that use biodiesel blends of 20% or higher also qualify for biodiesel fuel use credits.
 B20 and lower-level blends (B2, B5 and B10) can be used in many diesel vehicles without any engine modification.
 All original equipment manufacturers (OEMs) approve the use of B5.
 However, it is important to check the OEM engine warranty to ensure that higher-level blends of this alternative fuel are approved, such as B20.
-Visit the National Biodiesel Board for information on OEM approvals of biodiesel use in vehicles.
+Visit the Clean Fuels Alliance America for information on OEM approvals of biodiesel use in vehicles.

 Yes.
 Biodiesel raises the cetane number of the fuel and improves fuel lubricity.
 A higher cetane number means the engine is easier to start and reduces ignition delay.
 Diesel engines depend on the lubricity of the fuel to prevent moving parts from wearing prematurely.
 Improved lubricity reduces friction within the moving parts, avoiding additional wear.
 A primary advantage of biodiesel is that it can improve the lubricity of the fuel at blend levels as low as 1%.